mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 <img src="{{ BASE_PATH }}/images/dask-simple.png"
      align="right">

-I've tried to make a low-tech representation of a task dependency graph.
+We use a low-tech representation of a task dependency graph.
 We use a dictionary of key-value pairs where keys are any hashable identifier and values are one of the following:

 1. A value, like `1`
 2. A tuple containing a function and arguments, like `(inc, 1)`.
-This is like an s-expression and should be interpretted as an unevaluated `inc(1)`
+This is like an s-expression and should be interpreted as an unevaluated `inc(1)`
-2. A tuple containing a function and arguments.
-These arguments may include other keys, like `(inc, my_key)`
+3. A tuple containing a function and arguments.
+Arguments may include other keys, `(inc, 'my_key')`

 This is more clear with an example.
+We show this example on the right.

 {% highlight Python %}
 d = {'x': 1,